zedseven/Romanization.NET/Documentation/articles/supported.md

 The Revised Romanization of Korean system is the most commonly used, and does not make use of accents or macrons.

 The system has a few provisions for certain kinds of content, which change the romanization somewhat:
-- Certain special pairs of jamo are not combined in given names
+- Certain special pairs of Jamo are not combined in given names
 - Whether or not aspiration is reflected in the romanization depends on whether or not the word is a noun
 - Sometimes it can be helpful to hyphenate syllables, which occassionally makes a difference in disambiguating words with the same romanization (ga-eul vs. gae-ul)